rgomezp/paxly/README.md

    npx ignite-cli@latest new YourAppName
    ```

-3. The new app will be automatically added to the workspace.
+3. The new app will be automatically added to the workspace and can be managed from the root.

 ## Development

-Each app in the `apps` directory is a standalone React Native application with its own:
+Each app in the `apps` directory is a React Native application package with its own:
 - `package.json`
 - Dependencies
 - Scripts
 - Configuration

+However, they all share the same workspace, which provides benefits like:
+- **Dependency sharing**: Common dependencies are installed once at the root
+- **Cross-package development**: Easy to develop multiple related apps together
+- **Unified tooling**: Linting, testing, and building can be coordinated across all apps
+- **Version consistency**: Ensures all apps use compatible versions of shared dependencies

 To work on a specific app: